Kenneth Rigby – NY State Bar #2345189

 - Rules DR 7-102(a)(3) and DR 7-109(a) required disclosure, and prohibited knowing concealment, of evidence.

 - Rule DR 7-102 stated attorneys were not to knowingly make a false statement to the court or use evidence they knew to be false.

 - Rule DR 1-102 prohibited attorneys from engaging in conduct involving dishonesty, fraud, deceit or misrepresentation.

-- Rule DR 1-102 prohibited attorneys from engaging in conduct that was prejudicial to the administration of justice, or engaging in any other conduct that adversely reflected on their fitness to practice law.
+- Rule DR 1-102 prohibited attorneys from engaging in conduct that was prejudicial to the administration of justice or that adversely reflected on their fitness to practice law.

-What can be done about it: The grievance calls for the committee to investigate and issue public discipline, including disbarment (revoking Rigby’s law license).
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue public discipline, including suspending or revoking Rigby’s law license (disbarment).
 It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether the KCDAO supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.

 Unfortunately, the Grievance Committee has not informed the professors or the public of the outcome of this ethics complaint or even whether the complaint is being investigated.
 Deprived of such information, the public has no way to evaluate whether this government body is doing its job.
 We call on the Grievance Committee to make its proceedings and findings in this matter transparent to the public.